CompuCell3D/PythonScriptingManual/docs/configuring_multiple_screenshots.rst

 |screenshot_browser_1|

-**Fig. ** Screenshots configurations can be viewed using simple browser accessible via ``Tools->Open Screenshot Description Browser``
+**Fig** Screenshots configurations can be viewed using simple browser accessible via ``Tools->Open Screenshot Description Browser``

 In the upper window we see 4 names of screenshot configurations.
 We will have to use exactly those names